tapir/tada68/readme.md

 * Arrow keys are PgUp, PgDn, Home, End
 * W is Win
 * Delete is Mute
-* PgUp is Volume Up
-* PgDn is Volume Down
+* PgUp, PgDn are Volume Up/Down
 * <,> and ? are Backlight controls
+* ESC is ESC